-ALSPAC has published two cohort profile papers, available here.
+ALSPAC has published four cohort profile papers, available here.
 Short summaries of recruitment and representativeness are also available below.

 The initial ALSPAC sample consists of 14,541 pregnancies.
 This is the number of pregnancies for which the mother enrolled in the ALSPAC study and had either returned at least one questionnaire or attended a "Children in Focus" clinic by 19/07/99.
 Out of the initial 14,541 pregnancies, all but 69 had known birth outcome.
 Of these 14,472 pregnancies, 195 were twin, three were triplet and one was a quadruplet pregnancy meaning that there are 14,676 fetuses in the initial ALSPAC sample.
 Note that of these 14,676 fetuses, 14,062 were live births and 13,988 were alive at 1 year.

 When the oldest children were approximately 7 years of age, an attempt was made to bolster the initial sample with eligible cases that failed to join the study originally.
 As a result, when considering variables recorded from this moment on there are data available for more than the 14,541 pregnancies mentioned above.
-The number of pregnancies not in the core sample that are currently represented on the built files and reflecting enrolment status at the age of 18 is 706 (452 and 254 recruited during Phases II and III respectively).
-These 706 additional pregnancies resulted in 713 children.
-The total sample size for analyses using child based data collected after the age of 7 is therefore 15,458.
-Of this total sample of 15,458 fetuses, 14,775 were live births and 14,701 were alive at 1 year.
+The number of pregnancies not in the core sample that are currently represented on the built files and reflecting enrolment status as of February 2019 is 913 (456, 262 and 195 recruited during Phases II, III and IV respectively).
+The total sample size for analyses using child based data collected after the age of 7 is therefore 15,454 pregnancies resulting in 15,589 known foetuses.
+14,901 were alive at 1 year of age.

 A 10% sample of the ALSPAC cohort, known as the Children in Focus (CiF) group, attended clinics at the University of Bristol at various time intervals between 4 to 61 months of age.
 The CiF group were chosen at random from the last 6 months of ALSPAC births (1432 families attended at least one clinic).
 Excluded were those mothers who had moved out of the area or were lost to follow-up, and those partaking in another study of infant development in Avon.